-REQUIREMENTS FOR THE MINOR IN BIOLOGICAL SCIENCE
+REQUIREMENTS FOR THE MINOR IN BIOLOGY

-A total of 28-29 units are required for the minor in Biological Science.
-Eight or nine units are in lower division prerequisite courses, and, where allowed, may also be used to meet General Studies requirements; 20 units are in upper division biological science courses.
+A total of 28-29 units are required for the minor in Biology.
+Eight or nine units are in lower division preprequisite courses, and, where allowed, may also be used meet General Studies requirements; 20 units are in upper division Biology courses.